LuisaGroup/LuisaCompute/README.md

 ## Building

 > Note: LuisaCompute is a *rendering framework* rather than a *renderer* itself.
-It is design to provide general computation functionalities on modern stream-processing hardware, on which high-performance, cross-platform graphics applications can be easily built.
+It is designed to provide general computation functionalities on modern stream-processing hardware, on which high-performance, cross-platform graphics applications can be easily built.
 If you would like to just try out a Monte Carlo renderer out of the box rather than building one from the scratch, please see [LuisaRender](https://github.com/LuisaGroup/LuisaRender).

 LuisaCompute follows the standard CMake build process.
 Basically these steps: